 YES.
 Dental dams should not be used in more than one body area (change between vagina and anus).
 Condoms should also be changed between body areas (change between anal and vaginal sex).

 Is anal sex safe for immunosuppressed people?

 Both men and women are more likely to get an STI and acquire HIV with anal sex.
 Anal sex can cause more tissue damage than vaginal or oral sex so it can put an immunosuppressed patient at an increased risk of infection.
-The anus lacks natural lubrication so it is important to use a water based lubricant (such as KY Jelly®) and to use a condom every time you have anal or any other type of sex.
+The anus lacks natural lubrication so it’s important to use a water based lubricant* (such as KY Jelly®) and to use a condom every time you have anal or any other type of sex (*you don’t need lubricant for oral ).
 If you prefer to have anal sex, you should avoid having it when your white blood cells are low (neutropenia).
 Wait until your white blood count is in the normal range.

 How can I use sex toys safely?

 Sex toys should be thoroughly cleaned after each use to prevent the spread of STIs.
 Follow the directions that come with the sex toy for proper cleaning.
 Use condoms or dental dams when using sex toys.
 Remember to change the condom/dental dam if you change body sites such as using the sex toy in the anus and then in the vagina.